At the Movies (1986 TV program): Ebert & Roeper (2001–2007)

 With the rebranding to Ebert & Roeper in 2001, the series gained a new set, replacing the one that had been used since its 1986 debut.

 In 2002, Ebert was diagnosed with thyroid cancer and underwent radiation treatments for tumors on his thyroid and a salivary gland while continuing to work.
 Complications led to an emergency operation in 2006, which interrupted his reviewing schedule.
 (A few reviews written or taped in advance were released shortly afterward.)
 For the remainder of the 2006–07 season, the show continued with guest hosts during his recuperation.

-By October 2006, Ebert had recovered sufficiently to resume writing published reviews on a limited basis; and later was able to make a few public appearances, but due to his difficulty speaking, he did not return to the show.
-As Ebert's doctors attempted to reconstruct his jaw bone, his face and neck became increasingly malformed with each subsequent surgery.
+By October 2006, Ebert had recovered sufficiently to resume writing published reviews on a limited basis and later he was able to make a few public appearances, but due to his difficulty speaking, he did not return to the show.
+As Ebert's doctors attempted to reconstruct his jawbone, his face and neck became increasingly malformed with each surgery.
 Television being a distinctly visual medium, this put the producers on edge.
-They naturally worried that Ebert's resulting disfigurement would produce a decline in viewership, and lower ratings for the show.
+They worried that Ebert's disfigurement would produce a decline in viewership and lower ratings.
 The show became available online toward the end of 2006, with access to movie reviews on demand.
 In June 2007, the online program updated its archive, making available all movie reviews since 1986.
-After the show's cancellation in 2010, the archive, alongside the site, was shut down.
+After the show's cancellation in 2010, the archive and site were shut down.

 At the Movies with Ebert & Roeper (2007–2008)

 Over the summer of 2007, the show's official name was changed again to At the Movies with Ebert & Roeper, although the show's main title graphics continued to use the shortened name.

-As Ebert's absence from the show continued, a handful of critics came to be frequent guests.
-Robert Wilonsky of the Dallas Observer and HDnet.com, Chicago Tribune critic Michael Phillips, and A. O. Scott of The New York Times each appeared repeatedly.
-On April 13, 2008, Scott wrote that his "experiences [as guest critic]... ended when Michael Phillips of The Tribune was made Mr. Roeper's permanent foil..."
-Phillips remained as Roeper's regular cohost until Roeper and Ebert ended their relationship with the series in August 2008.
+As Ebert's absence from the show continued, a handful of critics became frequent guests.
+Robert Wilonsky of the Dallas Observer and HDnet.com, Chicago Tribune critic Michael Phillips, and A. O. Scott of The New York Times appeared repeatedly.
+On April 13, 2008, Scott wrote that his "experiences [as guest critic]... ended when Michael Phillips of The Tribune was made Mr. Roeper's permanent foil".
+Phillips remained Roeper's cohost until Roeper and Ebert ended their relationship with the series in August 2008.
 The pair's final appearance together occurred in an episode of Entourage that aired on September 6, 2008 (during the weekend the new version of At the Movies debuted), in which they played themselves using their show (filmed on the old sets) to lambast the fictional film Medellin.

 The iconic balcony sets, which existed for decades, were dismantled and destroyed.
 Ebert had been under the impression that they would be donated to the Smithsonian.